turingschool/portfolios/kyle_heppenstall_m3.md

 This session was definitely helpful in getting some ideas going for the personal project.
 I actually came up with an idea I used for my personal project during the session.
 The idea of not rejecting any ideas and running with each one was helpful for me since I tend to be overly selective instead of just brainstorming openly.

+#### How to be successful in interviews

+This module I did the interview preparation session with Ian Douglas, mock interview with Ian, and attended the fireside chat with Ingrid Alongi.
+From the fireside chat I learned a bit about the importance writing a unique, fun cover letter to show interest.
+We also heard about the automated systems for parsing resumes and how it picks out key words and experience.
+Ingrid also recommended trying to make a connection with the interviewers.
+From the session with Ian Douglas I got some great practice trying to respond to technical questions and then went on to practice my responses explaining RESTful APIs and the HTTP request / response cycle.
+Another thing I picked up is just to be mentally prepared and friendly for the interview.
+Have fun, be nice, and be yourself.

 ## E: Feedback and Community Participation

 ### Giving Feedback